xqpmjh/Trickle/README.markdown

 After 2 years of gradually improvement and under billion level service practicing.
 It's time to let it exposure to help more people.

+NOTICE: this framework only tell you what you SHOULD do with OpenResty/Lua, but not what you MUST do!

 [Back to TOC](#table-of-contents)

 Prerequisites